prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

     output: ../src/generated/prisma-client/
 ```

-With the Prisma Framework, this information is now also contained inside the Prisma schema via a `generator` block.
+With Prisma 2, this information is now also contained inside the Prisma schema via a `generator` block.
 Add it to your your Prisma schema like so:

 ```diff
 datasource postgresql {